Chicano Movement: Origins

 The Chicano Movement encompassed a broad list of issues—from restoration of land grants, to farm workers' rights, to enhanced education, to voting and political ethnic stereotypes of Mexicans in mass media and the American consciousness.
 In an article in The Journal of American History, Edward J. Escobar describes some of the negativity of the time:

 The conflict between Chicanos and the LAPD thus helped Mexican Americans develop a new political consciousness that included a greater sense of ethnic solidarity, an acknowledgment of their subordinated status in American society, and a greater determination to act politically, and perhaps even violently, to end that subordination.
 While most people of Mexican descent still refused to call themselves Chicanos, many had come to adopt many of the principles intrinsic in the concept of chicanismo.

 Early in the twentieth century, Mexican Americans formed organizations to protect themselves from discrimination.
 One of those organizations, the League of United Latin American Citizens, was formed in 1929 and remains active today.
 The movement gained momentum after World War II when groups such as the American G.I.
-Forum (AGIF), which was founded by returning Mexican American veteran Dr. Hector P. Garcia, joined in the efforts by other civil rights organizations.
+Forum (AGIF), which was founded by returning Mexican American veteran Dr. Hector P. Garcia, joined in the efforts of other civil rights organizations.
 The AGIF first received national exposure when it took on the cause of Felix Longoria, a Mexican American serviceman who was denied a funeral service in his hometown of Three Rivers, Texas after being killed during WWII.
 After the Longoria incident, the AGIF quickly expanded throughout Texas, and by the 1950s, chapters were founded across the U.S.

 Mexican American civil rights activists also achieved several major legal victories including the 1947 Mendez v.
 Westminster court case ruling which declared that segregating children of "Mexican and Latin descent" was unconstitutional and the 1954 Hernandez v.
-Texas ruling which declared that Mexican Americans and other historically-subordinated groups in the United States were entitled to equal protection under the 14th Amendment of the U.S. Constitution.
+Texas ruling which declared that Mexican Americans and other historically subordinated groups in the United States were entitled to equal protection under the 14th Amendment of the U.S. Constitution.

 Throughout the country, the Chicano Movement was defined by several different leaders.
 In New Mexico, there was Reies López Tijerina who worked on the land grant movement.
 He fought to regain control of what he considered ancestral lands.
 He became involved in civil rights causes within six years and also became a cosponsor of the Poor People's March on Washington in 1967.
 In Texas, war veteran Dr. Hector P. Garcia founded the American GI Forum and was later appointed to the United States Commission on Civil Rights.
 In Denver, Rodolfo "Corky" Gonzáles helped define the meaning of being a Chicano through his poem Yo Soy Joaquin (I am Joaquin).
 In California, César Chávez and the farm workers turned to the struggle of urban youth, and created political awareness and participated in La Raza Unida Party.